claws/aioprometheus/docs/index.rst

 Example
 -------

+The example below shows a single Counter metric collector being created and exposed via a HTTP endpoint.

 .. literalinclude:: ../examples/simple-example.py
     :language: python3

-The example above shows a single Counter metric collector being created and exposed via a HTTP endpoint.

-The counter metric is created to track the number of iterations.
-This example uses a timer callback to periodically increment the metric tracking iterations.
+In this simple example the counter metric is tracking the number of while loop iterations executed by the updater coroutine.
 In a realistic application a metric might track the number of requests, etc.

 Following typical ``asyncio`` usage, an event loop is instantiated first then a metrics service is instantiated.
-The metrics service is responsible for managing the various metrics collectors and responding to Prometheus server when it requests metrics.
+The metrics service is responsible for managing metric collectors and responding to metrics requests.

-The server accepts various arguments such as the interface and port to bind to.
+The service accepts various arguments such as the interface and port to bind to.
+A collector registry is used within the service to hold metrics collectors that will be exposed by the service.
 The service will create a new collector registry if one is not passed in.

-A collector registry holds the various metrics collectors that will be exposed by the service.
+A counter metric is created and registered with the service.
+The service is started and then a coroutine is started to periodically update the metric to simulate progress.

 The example script can be run using:

 .. code-block:: console

-    (env) $ cd examples
+    (venv) $ cd examples
-    (env) $ python simple-example.py
+    (venv) $ python simple-example.py
     Serving prometheus metrics on: http://127.0.0.1:50624/metrics

 In another terminal fetch the metrics using the ``curl`` command line tool